madellimac/demo_fec/README.md

 # demo_fec

-FPGA implementation of a FEC communication setup.
+FPGA implementation of a FEC communication setup including an AWGN channel.